Nipper Read: Career

 Read was called up in 1943 and served as a petty officer in the Royal Navy during the Second World War.

 Read could not join the Nottingham City Police which had a minimum height requirement of 6 ft.
 Instead, he joined the Metropolitan Police in 1947, which had a minimum height requirement of 5 ft 8 in, telling the medical examiner he was still growing.
 Because of his small stature he was taken out of the uniform branch and made an aide to CID.
 His acting ability came in useful and he worked in disguise in several roles, on the basis that nobody would believe he was a police officer.

 As a detective constable, Read was sent to Harlesden, where he worked under Bert "Suits" Hannam.
 He was then transferred to Paddington, where he worked with senior first-class sergeant Tommy Butler.
 Because of Butler's secretive nature, he had to learn from the other first-class sergeant, Frank Gloyne.
 While at Paddington he was involved on the periphery of the Jack Spot case, where the "King of the Underworld" sought protection from his rival Billy Hill.

 Read was promoted to detective sergeant in 1958 and transferred to Chelsea to replace Raymond Purdy, who had been shot by the burglar and blackmailer Guenther Podola.
 While there he was seconded to the Buckinghamshire Constabulary after the Great Train Robbery.
 It was his introduction to the investigation of a major crime, but also to the infighting between officers investigating such a case.
 After this case he was promoted to detective inspector at Leman Street.
 He was detective chief superintendent of the Met's Murder Squad in 1967, and the efforts of detectives led by him were responsible for the conviction of Ronnie and Reggie Kray.

-In a career spanning thirty years, only one murder case he investigated, the Babes in the Wood, remained unsolved during his career – the perpetrator confessed in 1998.
+In a career spanning thirty years, only one murder case he investigated, the Babes in the Wood, remained unsolved during his career; the perpetrator confessed in 1998.
 Read retired from the police force in 1977.

 Read held various positions as a boxing administrator, including chairman of the British Boxing Board of Control from 1976 to 2000, vice president of the World Boxing Council and vice-president of the World Boxing Association from 1989 to 2001.
 He also published an autobiography with the ghostwriter James Morton, Nipper (1991); the book was republished in 2001 under the name Nipper Read: The Man Who Nicked the Krays.

 Personal life

 Read married Marion Millar in 1951; the couple divorced in 1979.
 In 1980, he married Pat Allen, who had worked with him on the Kray enquiry.

 Read died on 7 April 2020, one week after his 95th birthday, having contracted COVID-19 while hospitalised for a foot infection.
-He was survived by his second wife and his daughter Maralyn from his first marriage.
+He was survived by his second wife and his daughter from his first marriage.